gyh1621/SimpleDatabase/README.md

-By default you should not change those functions of the PagedFileManager, FileHandle, and RecordBasedFileManager classes defined in rbf/pfm.h and rbf/rbfm.h.
+By default you should not change those functions of pre-defined in the given .h files.
 If you think some changes are really necessary, please contact us first.

 If you are not using CLion and want to use command line make tool: